 Check the Prague Expert Kutna Hora Tour Availability and Book Online

 Discover Prague Tours is the only company that offers a guided tour using a standard private coach OR you have the option of using the train to get to and from Kutna Hora so that’s a bit different.
 It extends the tour time to 7 hours but take a drink/snack on the train and make a day of it.

 Check Discovery Tours Kutna Hora Tour Availability and Book Online

 My advice is to take the regular train service but be careful with the stations.
+Buy return tickets at Prague Main Train Station.
 The fast services take about 50 minutes to the main Kutna Hora station.
 However, it’s best to start with the Bone Church (Ossuary) first and work back to the centre so ideally you want to go to the station called “Kutna Hora Sedlec”.
-This is one station AFTER “Kutna Hora Mesto”.
+This is one station AFTER “Kutna Hora Mesto” (TIP: when you leave Prague get a return ticket to Sedlec so you don’t have to wait at the Kutna Hora ticket office).
 Get off at Sedlec and take the station road to the main road.
 Then it’s a right-left and don’t bother looking for any Bone Church signs, instead you’ll follow the signs for “Kostnice”.
 If you want details on entry cost and opening times etc then check the Ossuary website.

 From the Bone Church you can catch a taxi back to the centre or it’s a 1.5Km walk which will take about 30 minutes.
 From there it’s a 5 minute walk to the Mint (called the Italian Court but the street signs will say “Vlassky Dvur”).
 There’s a Tourist Information office here so get a map.